SignalK/specification/gitbook-docs/data_model.md

 }
 ```

-The message can be recognised from the other types by the topmost level having "context" and "updates" rather than
+A delta message can be recognised from the other types by the topmost level having `updates` property.
-"vessels".
+`updates` is the only required property.
+If `context` is missing it is assumed that the data is related to the `self` context.

 Context is a path from the root of the full tree.
 In this case 'vessels.urn:mrn:imo:mmsi:234567890'.
 All subsequent data is relative to
 that location.
 The context could be much more specific, e.g. 'vessels.urn:mrn:imo:mmsi:234567890.navigation', whatever is the common root
 of the updated data.

-The 'updates' holds an array (JSON array) of updates, each of which has a 'source' and JSON array of 'values'.
+The `updates` holds an array (JSON array) of updates, each of which has a `source` and a JSON array of `values`.

 ```json
 {